TheDamnedScientist/HE_HSBC_ML_APR_2023/readme.md

 - No information available for any of the variables in the datasets.
 - You can use any model you want, don't hesitate to experiment.
 - The actual output is not available as of now.

+## Codefile information ##

+- The final model is derived in the model.ipynb notebook.
+- Use model_train_helper.ipynb for getting a rough idea about clustering and creating additional features.